Overview

 Figure 1: Final energy consumption by sector (normal climate)

-Source: ODYSSEEEnergy efficiency for final consumers (excluding international air transport), as measured by technical energy efficiency index “ODEX”, improved by an average of 1.7%/year in the period from 2000 to 2018 (27%).
-The energy efficiency improvement in manufacturing industry reached 1.9%/year (or 29.4%) and in all industry 2.1%/year (or 32.3%).
-The energy efficiency in households improved by 2.0%/year (or 30%).
-In reality, energy efficiency improvement in households is higher, but the change of statistical methodology in 2009 increased the energy consumption in households.
-Transport (excluding international air transport) was the sector with the lowest energy efficiency improvement, by 0.7%/year (or 12%).
+Source: ODYSSEEEnergy efficiency for total final consumers, as measured by technical energy efficiency index “ODEX”, improved by an average of 2.0%/year in the period from 2000 to 2021 or for 34% in the whole period.
+The energy efficiency improvement in industry reached 2.0%/year (or 35% in the whole period) but the most improvement by 2.5%/year (or 41%) was in the household sector.
+Transport (excluding international air transport) was the sector with the lowest energy efficiency improvement, by 1.3%/year (or 25% in the whole period).
+Efficiency improvement in the service sector must be approached with caution, since data is not very reliable.

 Figure 2: Technical Energy Efficiency Index

-Source: ODYSSEESlovenian government adopted four National Energy Efficiency Action Plans (NEEAP).
-The last one, the 4th NEEAP 2017-2020 has been adopted in December 2017.
-The target of NEEAPs was to limit primary energy consumption in 2020 below 7.125 Mtoe (82.86 TWh), which means limited growth under 2% per year in comparison to the base year 2012.
-Target value for 2020 expressed in final energy consumption is 5.118 Mtoe.
-Slovenia adopted its National Energy and Climate Plan (NECP) in February 2020, setting targets for 2030.
+Source: ODYSSEEThe target of National Energy Efficiency Action Plans (NEEAPs) was to limit final energy consumption below 5.118 Mtoe and primary energy consumption below 7.125 Mtoe in 2020.
+Slovenia National Energy and Climate Plan (NECP) adopted in February 2020, setting targets for 2030.
 NECP sets a target that Slovenia has to achieve 35% energy efficiency improvement by 2030 compared to PRIMES reference scenario 2007.
-These means that final energy consumption in 2030 must not exceed 4.717 Mtoe.
+These means that final energy consumption in 2030 must not exceed 4426 Mtoe.

 Table 1: Sample of cross-cutting measures